 1. CONSCIOUS HUMAN ACTION

-Is a human being free in his thinking and action, or compelled by the unyielding necessity of natural law?
+Is a human being free in thought and action, or compelled by the unyielding necessity of natural law?
 Few questions have been the focus of so much ingenuity.
 The Idea of freedom has many enthusiastic supporters and stubborn opponents.
 Moral zealots accuse anyone of stupidity who denies so obvious a fact as freedom.
 Scientific thinkers oppose them.
-They say its just ignorance for anyone to believe the universality of natural law suspends itself in the field of human action and thought.
+They say it is ignorant for anyone to believe the uniformity of natural law is broken in the field of human action and thought.
 The same thing is as often called humanity's most precious possession as its worst illusion.
 Endless distinctions are used to explain how freedom can be compatible with determinism in nature.
 Man, after all, is a part of nature.
 No less effort has gone into explaining how this delusion could arise.
 The importance of the question of freedom for life, religion, conduct, and science is felt by anyone with any depth of character.

 1.1 Freedom Of Indifferent Choice